zearp/OptiHack/README.md

 Verify the ports in Hackintool, go to the usb tab again, select all ports and delete them and click refresh again.
 It should now look like [this](https://github.com/zearp/OptiHack/blob/master/images/usb-portmap.png?raw=true), 14 or 15 ports showing all with the correct usb 2 or usb 3 labels.
 And HS13 showing as internal for those who have it.

-> Note: Don't use hubs to map the ports, they've produced some bad portmaps in my testing as they can take up multi ports at once.
-Just use simple usb 2 and usb 3 sticks.
+Please don't use hubs to map the ports, they've produced some bad portmaps in my testing as they can take up multi ports at once.
+Use simple usb 2 and usb 3 devices to be safe.

+> Note: Due to the enabling of EHCI hand-off and others the naming of usb 3 ports changes from SS0x to SSPx.
+If you're re-using a portmap be sure the ports (and addresses) match up.
+When in doubt, create a new portmap.

 ### SMBIOS
 Unless you also have an Intel i5 4570S or similar it is recommended to change the ```NVRAM -> PlatformInfo -> Generic -> SystemProductName``` field in the config file.
 Find one that matches your CPU as close as possible.
 In my case that was *14,3*.
 When in doubt use *14,1* with only iGPU, *14,2* when used with dGPU and *15,1* for Haswell Refresh.